Amazon agrees to buy MGM in move to widen its entertainment offerings

 Now the two entities are coming together, hoping they can achieve together what they have failed to do apart.

+“The real financial value behind this deal is the treasure trove of (intellectual property) in the deep catalog that we plan to reimagine and develop together with MGM’s talented team,” Mike Hopkins, Amazon’s senior vice president of Prime Video and Amazon Studios, said in a statement announcing the deal.
+"It’s very exciting and provides so many opportunities for high-quality storytelling.”

+"The opportunity to align MGM’s storied history with Amazon is an inspiring combination,” MGM’s chairman, Kevin Ulrich, said in the same statement.

-MGM is currently owned primarily by different investment groups, including the New York hedge fund Anchorage Capital, which controls 35 percent of the company and whose leader, Kevin Ulrich, chairs MGM’s board.
+MGM is currently owned primarily by different investment groups, including the New York hedge fund Anchorage Capital, which controls 35 percent of the company and whose leader is Ulrich.
 The board has resisted overtures from traditional media companies in the past, with some feeling more could be done to monetize the properties internally.

 MGM also features an unusual chief executive structure — namely, it doesn’t have one.
-The role, which for years had been occupied by the veteran Hollywood producer Gary Barber, is now filled by a handful of the company’s division heads that compose MGM’s “office of the CEO.”
+The role, which for years had been occupied by the veteran Hollywood producer Gary Barber, is now filled by a handful of the company’s division heads that comprise MGM’s “office of the CEO.”

 The $8.45 billion total is the second-largest dollar amount Amazon has paid for a company, behind its purchase of Whole Foods for $13.7 billion in 2017 but well ahead of acquisitions like Zoox, the autonomous-vehicle company, which Amazon bought for $1.2 billion last year.

-Left unclear in the tie-up is what management roles Jennfer Salke, who currently runs Amazon Studios, and Michael De Luca, the veteran producer installed as the head of MGM’s film group last year, would have in the combined entity.
-Either would likely report to Mike Hopkins, the former Sony Television executive Amazon hired last year to oversee the entirety of its Studios and Prime Video operations.
+Left unclear in the tie-up what management roles Jennfer Salke, who currently runs Amazon Studios, and Michael De Luca, the veteran producer installed as the head of MGM’s film group last year, would have in the combined entity.
+Either would likely report to Hopkins, a former Sony Television executive Amazon hired last year to oversee the entirety of its Studios and Prime Video operations.

 Also ambiguous is the theatrical future for new titles.
 MGM has a long-standing history in movie theaters, but Amazon has recently shied away from putting many of its releases in them.